pytools4dart/pytools4dart/docs/user_guides/00_installation.md

 ```

-## Check environment
+## Test environment

 Anaconda does not display any message when a pip package is not well installed.
-Thus, after activating the environment, it is recommended to check if the environment is complete,
+Thus, it is recommended to check if all the pip packages have been well installed.

-loading the pip packages within a python session:
+For that, activate the newly created environment, open an ipython session and execute the following lines:
 ```python
 import generateDS
 import tinyobj